-Many thermal baths resorts and day spas within easy driving distance of Lake Geneva (Lac Léman) are open year-round and particularly popular during winter.
+Many thermal bath resorts, hot spring pools, and day spas are within easy driving distance from Lake Geneva (Lac Léman) in Switzerland and France.
+The warm water baths are open year-round and particularly popular during winter.

-The water of Lake Geneva warms up sufficiently every summer to allow for pleasant swimming but year-round visitors may enjoy hot water in several spas and thermal bath resorts in the region.
-Leukerbad (Loècle-les-Bains), Ovronnaz, and Illiez are in the Alps in the Valais Rhone Valley in Switzerland.
-Aquaparc in Le Bouveret and Évian are directly on the banks of Lake Geneva while Divonne and Vitam Parc in France near Geneva, Yverdon on Lake Neuchatel, Saillon in the Rhone Valley, and Gruyère are all in the plains and mostly snow-free even in winter.
+The water of Lake Geneva warms up sufficiently every summer for pleasant swimming but year-round visitors may enjoy hot spring water in several spas and thermal bath resorts in the region.
+Leukerbad (Loècle-les-Bains) and Ovronnaz are in the Swiss Alps in the Valais Rhone Valley.
+Aquaparc in Le Bouveret and Évian are directly on the banks of Lake Geneva while Divonne and Vitam Parc in France near Geneva, Yverdon on Lake Neuchatel, Saillon in the Rhone Valley, and Gruyère are all in the plains and mostly snow-free even in the winter season.

 Top Hot Water Resorts and Day Spas near Lake Geneva

-Admission to the hot water pools and spas in the Lake Geneva region is generally for two hours to a day.
 Most have day spa treatments, massages, and beauty treatments, which should usually be booked in advance.
-Most resorts and baths have adult-only wellness areas.
+Saunas and steam baths are sometimes charged for extra and may be nude and adults-only.
+Many resorts and baths have adult-only wellness areas.

-The pools in these Swiss spas are very much clothes-on facilities although day spas and saunas may be textile-free.
-For men and boys, swimming shorts should never cover the knee and although smaller is preferred, only a few pools in France still insist on speedos or tight trunks.
+The pools in these Swiss spas are very much clothes-on facilities although day spas and saunas may be textile-free (nude) with genders mixed.
+For men and boys, swimming shorts should never cover the knee and although smaller ones are preferred, only a few pools in France still insist on speedos or tight trunks.

-For families, the best choices are the Leukerbad Therme (previously Burgerbad), Aquaparc, and Vitamparc.
-The availability of discount family tickets is usually a good indicator of to what extent the thermal baths are welcoming to families and smaller children.
+For families, the best choices are the Leukerbad Therme, Aquaparc, and Vitamparc.
+The availability of discount family tickets is usually a good indicator of how welcoming the thermal baths are to families and young children.
 The minimum age for entering the warm pools is usually around three or four years.

-Food and drink are available at all spas and most have accommodation directly linked to the hot water resorts too.
+Food and drink are available at all spas and most have accommodation directly linked to the hot thermal water resorts too.
+Picnicking is usually allowed in designated areas.

-Most baths claim some medical benefits and cures but most visitors simply go to relax and have a good time.
+Most baths claim some medical and health benefits and cures but most visitors simply go to relax and have a good time.

 The baths below are open year-round but even so, most have more facilities, especially for families, in summer than in winter.
-In summer, many further pools, water complexes, and beaches are available in the Lake Geneva region.
+However, the thermal baths are very popular for relaxing after a day of winter sports and are often very busy in the late afternoon or evening in the winter season.
+In summer, many further outdoor pools, water complexes, and beaches are open in the Lake Geneva region.

 Leukerbad – The Biggest and Best Hot-Spring Resort in the Alps

-Leukerbad (Loèche-les-Bains) at 1,400 m above sea level claims to have the strongest hot water springs in the Alps.
-This small and beautifully located town in Valais has several public baths and spas while most of the top hotels have their own private facilities for guests.
-The hot springs here fill around 30 pools.
+Leukerbad (Loèche-les-Bains) at 1,400 m above sea level claims to have the strongest hot water springs in the Swiss Alps.
+This small and beautifully located town in Valais has several public baths and spas while most of the top hotels have their own private spa area and thermal pools facilities for guests.
+The thermal springs here fill around 30 pools.

-Leukerbad spas and hot water pools open to all visitors include the family-friendly Leukerbad Therme (previously Burgerbad) with water slides and the Walliser Alpentherme (previously Lindner) (best for adults and spa treatments).
+Leukerbad spas and hot water pools open to all visitors include the family-friendly Leukerbad Therme (previously Burgerbad) with water slides and the Walliser Alpentherme & Spa (previously Lindner) (best for adults and spa treatments).

 Leukerbad has many excellent hotels and is a great weekend destination – see Trip Advisor to compare prices and ratings.
 The area has excellent ski facilities and many hiking routes.
 Cable car and thermal bath combination discount tickets are available.